maciej-lewicki/maciej-lewicki/README.md

 ### Hi there 👋

-I'm a mathematician working in finance.
-Building bridges between theoretical ideas and practical applications is my passion.
+I'm a mathematician working in finance :chart:.
+Building bridges between theoretical ideas and practical applications is my passion :bridge_at_night:.

-Currently, I'm developing my Python skills working on small individual projects.
+Currently, I'm developing my Python skills working on small individual projects :snake:.

 <!--
 **maciej-lewicki/maciej-lewicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.